 On this page, I show you how I organize my minimalist bullet journal.
-My Yop and Tom bullet journal is the one thing that keeps me sane to manage to finish my university degree, along with teaching and working on my blog.
+My bullet journal is the one thing that keeps me sane to manage to finish my university degree, along with teaching and working on my blog.
 I use a minimalist design to keep it as simple as possible.
 So if you too are too busy or not cut for designing fancy journals, you are in the right place!
 The content of my minimalist bullet journal is outlined to encourage both a healthy mindset and optimized productivity.

 WHAT IS A BULLET JOURNAL?